thdal/MosaiqueRAT/README.md

 ## About

 The Mosaique version uploaded is unstable and contain a long list of bug.

-If you have any recommendations or if you find any bugs please report them to me I thank you for your support.
+If you have any recommendations or if you find any bugs please report them to me.

-Kind regards.
+Thank you for your support, Kind regards.

 ## Licence